dstockto/slartybartfast/README.md

 The `do-deploy` process will create the directory structure specified in the `deploy_location` value.
 However, if that structure exists and contains files, it will not be cleared.
 That is a separate responsibility that should be taken care of elsewhere.
 The idea is that if an application needs to deploy several artifacts to the same place, it can do so.
 The unzipping command will overwrite any existing files that are in place when the deploy occurs.
 It will not remove any files that were already in place, so if a file existed in one deployment archive and then does not exist in the next, it would still exist in the deployment output directory.

+### ./slarty deploy-assets

+The `deploy-assets` command accepts the `--filter` and `--config` options.
+They work the same as the other commands, except filter works on the name value in the config.

+If you run `slarty deploy-assets` and Slarty is unable to find one of the referenced files in the artifact repository, the command will fail and tell you the asset that is missing.
+At this time, it does not "pre-check" for existence.
+It will work through the assets in order and it will fail on the first one that is missing.
+If it fails the return code of slarty will be non-zero.

+The `deploy-assets` command will create the output directory path if it does not exist.
+It will be relative to the configured "root_directory" configuration option at the root.

 ## Why Slarty Bartfast?

 The name of Slarty Bartfast comes from a character from The Hitchhiker's Guide to the Galaxy (HHGTTG).
 In the book, Slartibartfast works for works on the planet Magrathea, as a designer of custom planets.
 His favorite part of the job is designing coastlines and he won an award for the fjords in Norway.
 For Slartibartfast, planets are artifacts.